List of tallest structures in Thailand

-This list of tallest structures in Thailand ranks skyscrapers in Thailand by height.
+This list of tallest structures in Thailand ranks the tallest structures in Thailand by height.
+It covers completed and topped-out skyscrapers of at least 150 metres (492 feet), buildings under construction, approved and proposed towers, and non-building structures such as masts, chimneys and statues.

-Within the Bangkok Metropolitan Administration area alone, there are over 180 completed buildings that stand at least 150 metres (492 feet) in height.
+Within the Bangkok Metropolitan Administration area alone, there are over 225 completed buildings that stand at least 150 metres (492 feet) in height.

-According to the Council on Tall Buildings and Urban Habitat database Bangkok is ranked 13th in the world in terms of the total number of skyscrapers.
+According to the Council on Vertical Urbanism, known until October 2025 as the Council on Tall Buildings and Urban Habitat, Bangkok ranks 13th in the world by number of completed buildings of 150 metres or more.

 The Greater Bangkok Metropolitan Region has the largest concentration of tall buildings in Thailand, followed by Pattaya and Chonburi on the Eastern Seaboard.
-There are, however, fewer opportunities to develop tall buildings in other populous urban centres such as Phuket and Chiang Mai due to strict building height regulations, although in Chiang Mai new building regulations introduced in 2016 do allow the construction of High Rises in specified high density zones outside the old city and its immediate surroundings.
+There are, however, fewer opportunities to develop tall buildings in other populous urban centres such as Phuket and Chiang Mai due to strict building regulations.
+Environmental protection rules for Phuket long barred construction on land more than 80 metres above sea level and cap building heights at eight metres between 40 and 80 metres; a December 2024 notification opened land up to 140 metres to limited development, subject to a six-metre height limit and a 90-square-metre footprint.
+In Chiang Mai, building regulations introduced in 2016 allow the construction of high-rises in specified high-density zones outside the old city and its immediate surroundings.

 Tallest completed buildings

 This list below ranks completed and topped out buildings in Thailand that stand at least 150 metres (492 feet) in height, based on standard height measurement, which includes spires and architectural details, but excludes antenna masts.
-The heights of these buildings have been sourced from the Council on Tall Buildings and Urban Habitat (CTBUH) database, as well as from environmental impact assessment (EIA) reports and SkyscraperPage, which is a website dedicated to providing information and discussion about high-rise buildings.
+The heights of these buildings have been sourced from the database of the Council on Vertical Urbanism (CVU), which used the name Council on Tall Buildings and Urban Habitat until October 2025, as well as from environmental impact assessment (EIA) reports and SkyscraperPage, which is a website dedicated to providing information and discussion about high-rise buildings.